 The feeling of Disney World, which feels even stronger in Magic Kingdom is something that is incredibly difficult to explain to someone who has never been.
 For years Emma would tell me how great it was and how much she wanted to go again.
 I believed her but didn’t understand fully without going myself.
 It is more for adults than it is for kids, which for people who have never been is always a statement they find hard to believe.
 In my opinion it is similar to the feeling a traveller has when they think back to their past travels and desperately wish to be on the road again.

 At the end of every day in Magic Kingdom is the firework display.
-There is also one at Epcot and from the end of May 2016 at Animal Kingdom too.
+There is also one at Epcot and from the end of May 2016 there is also a night time show at Animal Kingdom.
 But Wishes at Magic Kingdom is the best and most extravagant, costing about $50,000 a night or possibly more than that.
-Depends on what site, blogger or random person you believe.
-It takes place at Cinderella’s Castle and is the best firework display we have ever seen.
-The Disney music and the displays that play out on the castle works really well with the spectacle, encapsulating the wonder, excitement and magic of Magic Kingdom and Disney for adults as well as children.
+Depending on what site, blogger or random person you believe.
+It takes place over Cinderella’s Castle and is the best firework display we have ever seen.
+The Disney music and the displays that play out on the castle work really well with the spectacle, encapsulating the wonder, excitement and magic of Magic Kingdom and Disney for adults as well as children.
 Tinkerbell flying down all brightly lit up from the castle and over the crowd was an extra bit of magic from Disney.

 We may be cynical travellers and we are good at finding faults anywhere we go, but with Magic Kingdom there really isn’t anything to complain about.
 It’s an experience unparalleled to anything else and one that must be enjoyed by anyone who has the opportunity.